 Clinical Pastoral Education

-We currently offer five summer intern positions with a modest stipend and six resident positions each year, which includes a stipend with benefits.
+We currently offer five summer intern positions and five extended positions with a modest stipend and six resident positions each year, which includes a stipend with benefits.
 Additionally, we have one Certified Educator CPE fellowship (a minimum of two to three years) that includes a stipend with benefits that are available on a rolling basis.

 Please contact us regarding openings in our Certified Educator CPE program before submitting your application.